mdb/mdb.github.io/content/blog/2021-03-24-profiling-go-with-pprof.md

 mutex        - stack traces of holders of contended mutexes
 ```

 Each of these pre-defined profiles has its own endpoint in the default `pprof` web server; `go tool pprof` can be used to analyze each.
-Again, these are profiles are collections of stacktraces, sometimes with some metadata attached:
+Again, these profiles are collections of stacktraces, sometimes with some metadata attached:

 * `http://localhost:6060/debug/pprof/goroutine`
 * `http://localhost:6060/debug/pprof/heap`